 Holmen's business, which is based around the raw material resources of the forest, contributes to the important switchover to a bio-based social economy.
 This involves moving from an economy largely based on fossil raw materials to a resource-efficient economy based on renewable raw materials and products.
 With the aim of reducing resource consumption and generating new income, new business concepts and products based on forest raw material and residual products are identified and developed.

 Local significance to financial development

 The section Local significance describes the effect Holmen has on employment in the locations where the company has operations.
 Beyond its core operations, the company contributes to economic development through investments, research and development, and cooperation with companies and organisations in several of the places where the Group operates.

 Other financial information

 View the latest financial reports.
 The section Holmen in figures also features comparative data and trends compared to previous quarterly and annual results.
-In the Annual report 2012 with sustainable report there is also a ten year finance overview on page 94-95.
+The 2015 annual report also includes a ten-year financial overview on pages 92–93.